 Group 5 is one of the five KS4/KS5 classes and is part of the Pre-Formal pathway within the Academy.
-At present there are 5 students within the group, 2 female and 3 male all aged 14-17.
+At present there are 7 students within the group, one female and six male all aged 14-17.

 The students in Group 5 have additional needs related to communication, social interaction, learning difficulties and independence skills.
 Each student has their own character which makes our class environment happy, cheerful, and stimulating.
 We enjoy each other’s company and support each other.

-There are 4 members of staff, Laura Wright (Class teacher & 14-19 Phase Leader) and Angie Potter (Head of Care).
-The class is supported by 2 support staff, Kerry Riley (Teaching Assistant) and Ryan Allen (Apprentice Teaching Assistant).
+There are 4 members of staff, Laura Wright (Class teacher & 14-19 Phase Leader) and Angie Potter (Head of Care) and the class is supported by 2 support staff, Kerry Riley (Teaching Assistant) and Ryan Allen (Apprentice Teaching Assistant).

 The students’ curriculum in the classroom is based on the students’ various needs as well as ensuring they gain the Life Skills needed to move on into adult life and further education.

 This year they will continue with the Preparing for Adulthood curriculum which develops skills, knowledge and understanding within Employment, Community, Independence and Health.
-This year our emphasis is on keeping clean, healthy and safe, in our homes and the areas around where we live.
+This year our emphasis is developing our independence skills and working on transition to colleges.

 Within our Community sessions we believe that it is extremely important to provide our students in Group 5 with as many opportunities to develop their confidence in a range of community settings.
 Throughout the year we plan to go to different places such as shops, cafes, garden centres, etc. Having access to these different places will encourage the development of different skills such as communication, understanding how to behaviour whilst out in the community, understanding and skills when using money, reading shopping lists and many more.